djordison/Covid_19_Choropleth_Canada/README.md

 # Covid_19_Choropleth_Canada

+## Goal

-The goal of this project was to generate choropleths of the spread of Covid-19 in Canada as of 2020/04/16.
+Generate choropleths of the spread of Covid-19 in Canada as of 2020/04/16 for educational purposes.
+There is no intention of distribution.

 This repository included the working jupyter notebook as well as .csv files: mortality data, infection data, relational data for health regions, source .shp files and associated records.